dklounge/dklounge.github.io/_posts/2014-03-02-why-i-got-fired-from-hack-reactor.md

 I was lucky that I was able to help the team in its first months and add some energy and insight as they fought for survival.
 Really, there was a time when there were the five of us - the four founders and I.

 But, I was not right for the scale.
 During the dinner, Tony told me about how much Hack Reactor had grown.
-Even while I was around, the team had grown considerably and zooned past ten full-time staff, plus bunch of part-time instructors, etc. We were using a product management software to organize team efforts and kicking ass via media professionals.
+Even while I was around, the team had grown considerably and zoomed past ten full-time staff, plus bunch of part-time instructors, etc. We were using a product management software to organize team efforts and kicking ass via media professionals.

 I hope you can grow through all the stages and become very successful.
 But, it is hard.
 Founders get a free-pass "get out of the jail" card.
 They own the company.

 Tony had hired me saying "tell us what to do marketing-wise."
 Looking back, I really was unable to do that.
 I did not know enough or have enough experience in the space to know what to do.
+I began to check out a bit as the team grew, I felt less important (and was less important).
 Basically, I was the wrong guy for the scaling.
 Here are the things that held me back and unable to adapt.

 ###Why I was the wrong employee at the scale stage